 Once accepted, the author's profile (or the authors' profiles) should be placed in a footnote on the first page of the article.

-The profile should be structured as follows: Surname, first name, title, function, affiliation, email-address, research interests.
+The profile should be structured as follows: First name, surname, title, function, affiliation, email-address, research interests.

-Postal addresses or phone/fax numbers should be omitted.
+Postal addresses, phone/fax numbers or any further information should be omitted.

 Titles